Best Baby Wear For Traveling and Camping: A Complete Guide to Make Your Trip Less Bumpy

 Baby kneeling on porch wearing an organic cotton footie pajama in honey with a grey knit cap that has honey colored pompoms on top.

-You can for instance dress your baby in a cotton onesie underneath, and then add a Cotton Fleece Footie and finally a Cotton Velour Sleeper Bag.
+You can for instance dress your baby in a cotton onesie underneath, and then add a Cotton Fleece Footie and finally a cotton fleece sleeper bag.
 You can peel off one layer as you deem fit during the night.

 5. Schedule Your Trip Wisely

 Let’s face it, kids get fussy while traveling.
 They don’t fancy the idea of sitting still for hours on end.
-You can save yourself the agony of traveling with your kids yelling on top of their voices by scheduling your trip during their nap times.
+You can save yourself the agony of traveling with your kids being fussy by scheduling your trip during their nap times.

 Better still, you can choose to travel just before dusk after they have had their dinner.
-In this case, don them in their pajamas as they will most likely trail off to slumberland during the trip.
+In this case, dressing them in their pajamas before you hit the road as they will most likely trail off to slumberland during the trip.
 If you are lucky, you can put them to bed on arrival without rousing them.

 6. Pack Versatile Clothes